davidpagnon/Sports2D/README.md

 #### Angle computation:

 Joint and segment angles are computed from csv position files.\
-If a person suddently faces the other way, this change of direction is taken into account.\
+If a person suddenly faces the other way, this change of direction is taken into account.\
 Resulting angles can be filtered in the same way as point coordinates, and they can also be plotted.

 **Joint angle conventions:**